-Welcome to Infirmary Health hospitals - Mobile Infirmary, Infirmary LTAC, Thomas Hospital, North Baldwin Infirmary, Oakwood - North Baldwin's Center for Living and Atmore Community Hospital.
-We are glad you have chosen us for your clinical experience.
-As valuable members of the healthcare team, we want you to be familiar with our philosophy, corporate compliance, infection control and patient safety processes contained in this manual.
+Welcome to Infirmary Health!
+We are glad you have chosen us for your education experience.
+As a valuable member of the healthcare team, we want you to be familiar with our philosophy, corporate compliance, infection control and patient safety processes contained in the manual.